 Anyone can write, with a little help.
 In this course, you'll study genres, markets, and structure.
 You'll learn:

-- to improve your professional writing skills under the guidence of a team of internationally published book, magazine and newspaper writers
+to improve your professional writing skills under the guidance of a team of internationally published book, magazine and newspaper writers

 Student Comments about this course:

 "I found the course to be extremely helpful.
 It has given me the confidence and the skills to present my work to publishers"